bifrostinc/code-sync-mcp/README.md

 1. **MCP tool call** triggers from your editor (e.g., Cursor)
 2. **Local rsync** generates a patch of your changes
-3. **Proxy** routes the patch to the correct container environment
+3. **Remote Proxy** (running in your cloud/staging environment) receives the patch and routes to the appropriate deployment
-4. **Sidecar** applies changes to a shared volume
+4. **Sidecar** (running alongside your app container) applies changes to a shared volume
-5. **Your app** gets restarted automatically with the new code
+5. **Your remote app** gets restarted automatically with the new code

 ![Architecture diagram](./images/arch.png)

+_All components except the MCP server run in your remote environment_

 ## Setup Guide

 ### Prerequisites

-- Docker/container environment
+- Remote Docker/container environment (Kubernetes, Docker Swarm, cloud instances, etc.)
-- Editor with MCP support (like Cursor)
+- Local editor with MCP support (like Cursor)
-- An API key for securing connections
+- An API key for securing remote connections

-### 1. Deploy the Proxy (Once per Organization)
+### 1. Deploy the Proxy to your remote environment

 The proxy is a central websocket server that routes code changes to the right containers.